Law and Justice: In opposition: 2023–present

 The United Right alliance placed first for the third straight election and won a plurality of seats but fell short of a Sejm majority.
 The opposition, consisting of the Civic Coalition, Third Way, and The Left, achieved a combined total vote of 54%, managing to form a majority coalition government.
 Although PiS would be unable to govern on its own, the Polish president Andrzej Duda stated his intention to re-appoint the incumbent Mateusz Morawiecki as prime minister due to the existing albeit unofficial convention of nominating a member of the winning party.
 The four opposition parties criticized Duda's decision as a delay tactic.
 The opposition parties subsequently signed a coalition agreement on 10 November, de facto taking over control of the Sejm, and agreed to nominate former prime minister and European Council President Donald Tusk as their candidate.
 Morawiecki's new cabinet, dubbed "two-week government" and "zombie government" by the media due to its anticipated short-livedness, was sworn in on 27 November 2023.
 As expected, the Morawiecki's government was defeated in the Sejm on 11 December 2023, effectively ending its tenure.

-The Law and Justice candidate for the 2025 Polish presidential election, Karol Nawrocki, won the election.
-The results mean that Law and Justice and its aligned presidential candidates have lost only one presidential election (in 2010) since the party’s founding 24 years ago.
+The party's endorsed candidate, Karol Nawrocki, won the 2025 Polish presidential election in an upset victory.

+On 7 March 2026, Przemysław Czarnek was named as the party's candidate for the office of Prime Minister for the Next Polish parliamentary election.
+Following Czarnek's nomination as the party's Prime Ministerial candidate as well as internal party tension, the Scouts faction, led by former Prime Minister Mateusz Morawiecki, broke away to form Development Plus.